TomSumner28/merchant-data/README.md

 # merchant-data

 This repository contains a simple Flask dashboard for viewing merchant data.
 The application automatically downloads the merchant workbook from Google Sheets on start.
-The workbook should contain two sheets named **"merchant list"** and **"offs list"**.
+The workbook should contain two sheets typically named **"Merchant List"** and **"Offs List"** (matching is case-insensitive).
 Statistics are calculated from the merchant list sheet.

 ## Requirements